frankcohen/ReflectionsOS/Devices/CindyLou/CindyLou_project_notes.md

 Change the display pad layout to support the Beryl Zeng CT013A6QQIGC7N10-XHT display
 It does 750 NITS and appears good and bright
+Add new connector to replace FPC1, and place connector during assembly.

 Update silk: Starling Watch 2023, CindyLou AM MAG